 When you launch a Creative Cloud or Document Cloud subscription app, you get an error stating that sign-in failed, limit was reached, or the maximum number of activations was exceeded.

-Having a problem with Acrobat DC?
-If you have a subscription to Acrobat DC, follow the solutions here to sign out of other computers.
-If you purchased Acrobat DC as a standalone (non-subscription) application, follow the solutions in "Activation limit reached" or "Sign in failed" error.
+Having a problem with Acrobat?
+If you have a subscription to Acrobat, follow the solutions here to sign out of other computers.
+If you purchased Acrobat as a stand-alone (non-subscription) application, follow the solutions in "Activation limit reached" or "Sign in failed" error.

 Have a different issue?
 If you are having a different sign-in or activation problem, see Troubleshoot Creative Cloud activation errors.

-These errors occur if you try to use the app on more than two computers.
-An Adobe Creative Cloud membership lets you use your apps on two computers.
-To use your apps on a third computer, sign out of the app on one of the first two computers.
+These errors occur if you try to activate the app on more than two computers.
+An Adobe Creative Cloud membership lets you activate your apps on two computers.
+To activate your apps on a third computer, sign out of the app on one of the first two computers.
 Signing out deactivates all installed Creative Cloud apps and services associated with your Adobe ID on that computer.